 - 1. Any meeting not at the regular meeting time or place is a special meeting. - 2.
 A special meeting of the council may be called by the chairperson or by a majority of council members. - 3.
 Any special meeting of the council will comply with the requirements of the Open Meetings Law; therefore, the following steps will be taken: - a.
 Written Notice The person or persons calling the meeting will prepare and sign a written notice that states the date, time, and place of the special meeting and an agenda for the meeting.
 Only issues listed on that agenda may be discussed at the special meeting.
-Items may be subtracted from that agenda before approval at the meeting but they cannot be added or revised.
+Items may be subtracted from that agenda before approval at the meeting but they cannot be added or revised. - b.

-- b.
 Delivery Of Notice The person or persons calling the meeting will arrange for the written notice to be delivered to every council member and to any media organization that has made a written request to be notified of council meetings.
-The delivery can be made ONLY by hand, fax, US mail, or email.
-To receive email notification, a written request must be on file at the school.
+The delivery can be made ONLY by hand, fax, email or US mail.
+Email may not be used as the sole method to deliver a special meeting notice.
+Email notification can be sent only to those with a written request on file.
 The notice will arrive at least 24 hours before the time set for the meeting. - c.
 Posting Of Notice The notice will be posted conspicuously at the school, and also at the building where the meeting will be held if the meeting will not be held at the school.
 These copies will be posted as soon as possible after the meeting is called, but definitely no less than 24 hours before the meeting will be held.